edleebinj/graphwar_Desmos_alternative/README.md

 ## Important!
 #### if your function won't show up you might have made the following mistakes
 4x is invalid syntax as 4*x should be used
-e^x is invalid as exp(x) should be used x^2.1 is invalid as x^2 should be used
+e^x is invalid as exp(x) should be used
+x^2.5 is invalid as x^2 should be used

-The following functions are tested to be supported:
+#### The following functions are tested to be supported:
 (3)/(1+exp(-55*(x+4)))
 3/(1+(-4*(x+3))^2)
 0.5*(abs(x+4)-abs(x-5))
 3*sin(x*2)/(1+exp(-3*(x+1)))

+if you find any more bugs tell me at issues